 Based on early indications for vanadium on the property, another exploration program was initiated on the Green Giant Property during the spring of 2009.
-The program (completed between April 2009 and July 2009) consisted of an extensive X-Ray Fluorescence analysis (XRF) soil sampling program coupled with mechanical trenching and scintillometer surveys over possible areas of vanadium enrichment and new areas, defined by the soil XRF survey.
+The program (completed between April 2009-July 2009) consisted of an extensive X-Ray Fluorescence analysis (XRF) soil sampling program coupled with mechanical trenching and scintillometer surveys over possible areas of vanadium enrichment and new areas, defined by the soil XRF survey.

-We initiated a vanadium drill program during September 2009 to December 2009.
-This program consisted of the following:
+We initiated a vanadium drill program during September 2009-December 2009 consisting of the following: